XrosLiang/propagation_kernels/README.md

 > Knowledge Discovery in Databases: European Conference (ECML/PKDD
 > 2012), pp. 378--392.

-This implementation supports arbitrary user-defined base kernels and transformations as well as arbitrary user-defined neighborhoods for the grid version.
+This implementation supports attributed, labeled and weighted graphs and arbitrary user-defined base kernels and transformations as well as arbitrary user-defined neighborhoods for the grid version.

 Usage
 -----

 Add the directory to your MATLAB path and use `help propagation_kernel` to view the documentation.
-A simple demos for both implementations are provided in the `demo/` directory.
+3 simple demos in the `demo/` directory show the kernel computation for labeled graphs (demo.m), attributed graphs (demo_p2k.m) and grid graphs, i.e., graphs of regular neighborhood structre, (demo_grid.m).